thauffe/BDNN/README.md

 # BDNN
-Data and scripts for the BDNN manuscript
+Data and scripts for the birth-death neural network (BDNN) manuscript